The following provisions govern acceptance:

 5. Three letters of recommendation from persons who can write about your academic performance and your potential as a social scientist.

 6. Personal Statement: Describe (1) your present sociological interest, (2) the instructors, books, and/or journals that have had the greatest influence on your interests in sociology, and (3) what you hope to be doing in the field of sociology ten years after you receive your degree.
 Please include any other aspect of your experience that you want to include.
 (2-3 pages long)

 Most admissions for graduate study are for “regular” status.
 On occasion, however, an applicant may be admitted on “conditional” status so that some deficiency can be removed and proficiency demonstrated.
 When this occurs, up to 12 units of specified performance in graduate or undergraduate course work may be required and/or steps must be taken in order to qualify for acceptance as a “regular” student.

 Completed applications must be submitted to the university by December 1st.
-All applications received by December 1st, will be considered for selected university fellowships.
+The application portal is on Eastern Standard Time.
+All applications received by December 1st will be considered for selected university fellowships.

 Official English-language proficiency scores must be received directly from the testing service and must be dated no earlier than 2 years prior to the start of your intended first term at USC.
 We do not consider applicants with TOEFL scores below 100.